oizdar/oizdar/README.md

 Nice to see you here 😉

-- 🧑‍🦲I'm backend developer.
+- 🧑‍🦲I'm backend developer mostly working with symfony.
 I had short adventures with Python or node.js.

 - 🌱 I’m currently learning javascript 😵